 Retrieving user profiles

-To display user details, let's create an endpoint for returning the user profile.
+To display user details on the web page, let's create an endpoint for returning the user profile.
 Create a new file named index.js

 inside the /pages/api/user